 The patient is typically hospitalized for up to a few days and has an improvement in symptoms immediately after undergoing the procedure.

-For referrals and questions on MitraClip procedures, please call the Heart and Vascular Center at 714-744-8849.
+For referrals and questions on MitraClip procedures, please give us a call.